kitallen23/vim-timber/README.md

 - [x] Log the word under the cursor
 - [x] Config options for:
   - [x] String type to wrap the "label", i.e. `` ` ``, ` ' `, ` " `
-  - [ ] Separator between the logged text and the end of the "label" string
+  - [ ] Separator between the logged text and the end of the "label" string, i.e. `: `
 - [ ] Ability to pass the console function to use as a parameter, i.e. "log", "warn", "err", "info"